ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 *Evolution with SL rule*

 The rule is asymmetric but keeps balance between moving to the left and to the right.
-Pictures show a chaotic trajectories.
+Pictures show chaotic trajectories.

 <img src="../images/2016-12-11-Langton-Voronoi/SL/5000_seed_1_1000.png" alt="1000 iterations with SL rule" width="32%"/>
 <img src="../images/2016-12-11-Langton-Voronoi/SL/5000_seed_2_1000.png" alt="1000 iterations with SL rule" width="32%"/>